European Permanent Residence

 Retained Right of Residence

-You can also apply if you have used to be a family member, or extended family member, who was a permanent resident or qualified person.
-You may be eligible for this if:
+You can also apply if you have used to be a family member, or extended family member, who was a EEA permanent resident or qualified person.
+Furthermore, you may be eligible for this if:

 - Your marriage or civil partnership to the European national has ended by divorce, annulment or dissolution